Theme

 Trinity-Large-Thinking is Arcee AI's reasoning-oriented Trinity release, presented around long-context use, multi-turn tool work, and stronger behavior in agent-style workflows.

 Arcee presents Trinity-Large-Thinking as part of its large Trinity model line for complex multi-turn and agent-oriented use cases.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is